-Progress in 2024: We collaborated with Earth Advantage and Oregon Solar Energy Education Fund to increase investments in clean energy training modules that can be incorporated into existing trainings delivered by licensed pre-apprenticeship programs.
-From September 30, 2023, through September 30, 2024, Energy Trust funding enabled Earth Advantage to train more than 300 participants from LatinoBuilt, Heart of Oregon Corps, Wallowa Resources, Oregon Tradeswomen, and a summer youth camp offered by the Blueprint Foundation and Constructing Hope.
+Progress in 2024: We collaborated with Earth Advantage and Oregon Solar Energy Education Fund to increase investments in clean energy training modules that can be incorporated into existing trainings delivered by licensed pre-apprenticeship programs such as Constructing Hope and Oregon Tradeswomen.
 Later in 2024, the pre-apprenticeship clean energy curriculum will be translated into Spanish and delivered by bi-lingual instructors from LatinoBuilt.